Steve-On-GitHub/recognise-streetview-digits/README.md

 Why might this be interesting?
 If you're getting in to deep CNNs and want to see an example in tensorflow that is:
 - **integrated into TensorBoard**, logging all interesting variables and letting you view the graph
-- **parameterised**, building the network dynamically for each run based on a set of specified hyperparameters that define the depth, convolution sizes, learning rates, regularisation approach, etc
+- **parameterised**, building the network dynamically for each run based on a list of hyperparameters
-- **inspectable**, returning not just the predictions but also the weights and the logits of the test set to explore what's happening
+- **inspectable**, returning not just the predictions but also weights and test logits to see what's going on
 - **reasonably good on a CPU**, with 92% accuracy achieved in 9 hours training time.

 The code for this project is contained entirely in five iPython notebooks: